Renormalizing the Quark-Meson-Diquark Model: Analytical studies

 \section{Analytical studies}

-Before showing the numerical results of our calcuations, it is worthy to study some aspects of the approximations in this work analytically.
-Since the integrand in the gap equation or thermodynamic potential is typically sharply peaked at $p = \mu$ \cite{Bailin:1983bm}, a common approximation, often found in the color superconductivity literature, is to restrict the momentum integration to a narrow window around the Fermi surface.
-This approximation simplifies the calculation while retaining the dominant physics of Cooper pairing --particularly in the weak-coupling regime, where the density of state is largest.
-For instance, in Ref.~\cite{Bowers:2002xr}, a sharp regulator was imposed on the Fermi surface, leading to a finite and meaningful value for the diquark gap
+Before presenting the numerical results of our calculations, it is worthwhile to analytically examine certain aspects of the approximations employed in this work.
+Since the integrand in the gap equation or thermodynamic potential is typically sharply peaked at $p = \mu$, a common approximation, often found in the color superconductivity literature \cite{Bailin:1983bm}, is to restrict the momentum integration to a narrow window around the Fermi surface.
+This approximation simplifies the calculation while retaining the dominant physics of Cooper pairing -- particularly in the weak-coupling regime, where the density of state is largest.
+For instance, in Ref.~\cite{Bowers:2002xr}, a sharp regulator was imposed on the Fermi surface, yielding a finite and physically meaningful expression for the diquark gap

-where \(\bDelgapZero\) is the diquark gap at $T=0$ in the chiral limit, \(\lambda\) is the coupling constant, \(\mu\) is the chemical potential, and \(\omega\) is the half of the size of the cutoff chosen around the Fermi surface.
-Another common approximation to get finite cutoff independent results, replaces parts of the integration measure of the three-momentum integral by the chemical potential and pulls it outside the integral \cite{Schafer:1999jg, Hong:1998tn, Rajagopal:2000wf, Huang:2004am}
+where \(\bDelgapZero\) denotes the diquark gap evaluated at $\sigma=0$ and vanishing temperature. \(\lambda\) is the coupling constant, \(\mu\) the chemical potential, and \(\omega\) is the half of the size of the chosen cutoff around the Fermi surface.
+Another commonly employed approximation, used to obtain finite and cutoff-independent results, replaces parts of the integration measure in the three-momentum integral by the chemical potential and extracts it from the integral \cite{Schafer:1999jg, Hong:1998tn, Rajagopal:2000wf, Huang:2004am}

-Historically, such approximations were indispensable: without a proper renormalization procedure the loop integrals diverge when the ultraviolet integration bounds are sent to infinity.
-Moreoever, a key benchmark in any superconducting framework is the BCS relation, which links the critical temperature $T_c$ to the zero‑temperature pairing gap,
+Historically, such approximations were indispensable: without a proper renormalization procedure, loop integrals diverge as the ultraviolet integration bounds are taken to infinity.
+Moreover, a key benchmark in any superconducting framework is the BCS relation, which connects the critical temperature $T_c$ to the zero‑temperature pairing gap,

-where $\gamma\simeq0.5772$ denotes the Euler–Mascheroni constant.
-In weak‑coupling QCD the same relation has been derived for color superconductivity using similar approximations (see, e.g., Ref.~\cite{Pisarski:1999tv}).
+where $\gamma\simeq0.5772$ is the Euler--Mascheroni constant.
+In weak‑coupling QCD, an analogous relation has been derived for color superconductivity using similar approximations (see, e.g., Ref.~\cite{Pisarski:1999tv}).